 Trail Resource Library

-On July 15th, 2022, the Trail Research Hub acquired the collections housed within the Trent-Fleming Trail Studies Unit's Resource Library.
+On July 15th, 2022, the Trail Research Hub acquired the collections housed within the former Trent-Fleming Trail Studies Unit's Resource Library.

 The Library includes over 3400 references on all aspects of trails, including: Trail research articles, briefing notes and summaries; Trail planning and management documents; Trail guidebooks and brochures; and, a sub-collection of trail design and management manuals.